worktheclock/replit.github.io/misc/free-features.md

 ## Repls

 Repls are the core of the Repl.it service, and they will always be available for all users.
-You can as many repls as you like, and in any language.
+You can create as many repls as you like, and in any language.
 Start by logging into your account (or [signing up for a free account](/signup)).

 You can access your repls and create new ones in the "my repls" view, found at the top of your page once logged in.